-Inhibitory effect of whey beverage supplemented with farro enzyme on S. Typhimurium biofilm formation
+Inhibitory effect of whey beverage supplemented with farro enzyme on Salmonella Typhimurium biofilm formation

 The inhibitory effect of whey beverages on S. Typhimurium biofilm formation was evaluated using crystal violet staining.
-The whey beverage was observed to effectively inhibit biofilm formation in a farro enzyme dose-dependent manner when applied as a pretreatment and cotreatment.
-Figure 1A shows that biofilm formation was decreased by approximately 19% and 31% when pretreated with WF1 and WF10, respectively, compared to that of the untreated control.
-Additionally, when cotreated with WF1 and WF10, biofilm formation was significantly reduced by approximately 22% and 60%, respectively, compared to that of pretreatment (p < 0.05) (Figure 1B).
-However, WF0 was unable to inhibit S. Typhimurium biofilm formation in pretreatment and cotreatment conditions (p > 0.05).
-Posttreatment with WF0, WF1, and WF10 did not consistently reduce biofilm formation.
-Confocal laser scanning microscopy further confirmed the dose-dependent inhibitory effect of farro enzyme supplementation during cotreatment with WF1 and WF10 on S. Typhimurium biofilm formation.
-Untreated S. Typhimurium samples demonstrated a dense, thick, and fully matured biofilm, whereas samples treated with WF10 exhibited significantly less dense biofilms, characterized by dispersed individual colonies.
-These findings indicate the significant inhibitory effect of whey beverage supplemented with farro enzyme in disrupting S. Typhimurium biofilm formation.
+The whey beverage was observed to effectively inhibit biofilm formation in a farro enzyme concentration-dependent manner when applied as a pretreatment and cotreatment.
+Fig. 1A shows that biofilm formation was decreased by approximately 19% and 31% when pretreated with WF1 and WF10, respectively, compared to that of the untreated control.
+Additionally, when cotreated with WF1 and WF10, biofilm formation was significantly reduced by approximately 22% and 60%, respectively, compared to that of pretreatment (p<0.05; Fig. 1B).
+However, WF0 was unable to inhibit S. Typhimurium biofilm formation in pretreatment and cotreatment conditions (p>0.05).
+Posttreatment with WF1, and WF10 did not consistently reduce biofilm formation (Fig. 1C).
+Confocal laser scanning microscopy further confirmed the concentration-dependent inhibitory effect of farro enzyme supplementation during cotreatment with WF1 and WF10 on S. Typhimurium biofilm formation.
+Untreated